ThiagoFPMR/Speech-to-Text-G-API/README.md

 # Set Up Guide

-This guide explains how to set up a project, enable the speech-to-text API, get a service key, create a bucket to use with this application, as well as how to set up an enviroment variable to be able to run the code.
+This guide explains how to set up a project, enable the speech-to-text API, get a service account key, create a bucket to use with this application, as well as how to set up an enviroment variable to be able to run the code.

 ## Dependencies
 1. google-cloud-speech